 Smaller applications download faster, install faster, load faster and run faster.
 Dotfuscator's Removal feature (sometimes called "pruning") statically analyzes your code to find the unused types, methods, and fields, and removes them.
-Dotfuscator also removes debug information and non-essential metadata from a MSIL file as it processes it, making the application smaller and reducing the data available to an attacker.
+Dotfuscator also removes non-essential metadata from a MSIL file as it processes it, making the application smaller and reducing the data available to an attacker.

 The static analysis works by traversing your code, starting at a set of methods called triggers, or entry points.